 Catherine is the first American in a long line of Canadians, making her the black sheep before she even decided she wasn't going to be a Leafs fan.
 Writer for Today's Slapshot, In Goal Magazine, and Coyotes.NHL.com, coach in the Arizona Coyotes Department of Hockey Development.
 Goalies are not voodoo.

 Joseph is a writer based out of Wilkes-Barre, Pennsylvania.
-Previous incarnations of his work can be found at FOX Sports, SLAMOnline, The Student Section, and other websites.
+Previous incarnations of his work can be found at FOX Sports, SLAMOnline as well as other reputable outlets.